dsamist/web-profile/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 To get started clone the repository and start coding.
-Continuous Delivery is implemented using __Github Actions__ and __Netlify__ Wbhook
+Continuous Delivery is implemented using __Github Actions__ and K8s

 ### Prerequisites

 - VS Code or any other editor.
 (Few that I recommend are Vim, Sublime Text, Notepad++ )
 - Live Server extension for VS Code
 - Git lens for VS Code
+- Docker desktop to test the changes and modifications being made

 End with an example of getting some data out of the system or using it for a little demo